SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 this approach avoids accidental errors and ensures that the intention of a particular section of code is always clear.

-..
-TODO: add a note to this effect once we have some documentation that actually describes how Boolean works:
-   Strictly speaking, an ``if`` statement's condition expression can be of any type that conforms to the ``Boolean`` protocol.
-   ``Bool`` is one example of a type that conforms to this protocol, but there are others, such as optionals, described below.
-   The ``Boolean`` protocol is described in <link>.

 .. _TheBasics_Tuples:

 Tuples